Iran says Israeli ‘treasure trove’ of secret documents to be unveiled soon

 That is a key sticking point in the concurrent Iran-US indirect talks, several rounds of which have been held in Oman and Italy about a possible nuclear deal aimed at resolving a decades-long dispute over its nuclear ambitions.

-Supreme Leader Ayatollah Ali Khamenei said on Wednesday that the current US proposal to abandon its uranium enrichment programme was “100 percent against our interests”.
+Supreme Leader Ayatollah Ali Khamenei said on Wednesday that the current US proposal to abandon Iran’s uranium enrichment programme was “100 percent against our interests”.

 “The rude and arrogant leaders of America repeatedly demand that we should not have a nuclear programme.
 Who are you to decide whether Iran should have enrichment?” he said, without mentioning stopping the ongoing talks.